chrispetrou/HRShell/README.md

 *   __TLS__ support 🔑
     -   Either using _on-the-fly_ certificates or
     -   By specifying a cert/key pair (_more details below..._)
+*   Shellcode injection 💉 (_more details below..._)
+    -   Either shellcode injection in a thread of the current running process
+        *   Platforms supported so far: __Unix x86/x64, Windows x86__
+    -   or shellcode injection into another process by specifying its PID
+        *   Platforms supported so far: __Windows x86__
 *   Proxy 🦊 support on client.
 *   Directory navigation (`cd` command and variants).
 *   `download/upload/screenshot` commands available.
-*   shellcode injection 💉 (_for the time it is available only for windows x86 systems but support for other OSs and ARCHs will be added soon!_)
-    -   Either shellcode injection into another process by specifying its PID
-    -   or shellcode injection in the current running process
 *   Pipelining (`|`) & chained commands (`;`) are supported
 *   Support for every non-interactive (_like gdb, top etc..._) command
 *   Server is both HTTP & HTTPS capable.